praemineo/backpropagation/README.md

 For run this file you need jupyter-notebook, if not already installed in your machine check below link for installation : https://jupyter.readthedocs.io/en/latest/install.html

-and for run type -> jupyter-notebook in your terminal
+and for run the notebook, type -> jupyter-notebook in your terminal

 ## Initialization